TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 1. Do [Codecademy's Javascript Section 1](http://www.codecademy.com/tracks/javascript)("Getting Started with Programming").
 If you want extra credit, do the full Javascript track... but we'll get to that in-depth later on in the curriculum.
 [2-4 hrs]
     * Want to help?
 [Tell us](mailto:curriculum@theodinproject.com) how long that course took so we can let others know!
 2. Be sure to do [the Codecademy Choose-Your-Own-Adventure Project](http://www.codecademy.com/courses/javascript-beginner-en-x9DnD/0/1) once you've finished the learning section.
 3. Go to [jsfiddle.net](http://jsfiddle.net/) and play around with their tool -- it lets you type out some HTML, CSS, and Javascript and see it displayed for you right there.
 It's great for just testing things out or solving simple problems, though it will feel a bit clunky if you're trying to do a whole project in it.
 Use the "Run" button at the top to run your Javascript.
+    1. Another in-browser IDE to explore for HTML/CSS/JS is [codepen.io](http://codepen.io/).
-You can also try the Javascript section of [Codecademy Labs](http://labs.codecademy.com/) -- it doesn't support HTML and CSS, but it does provide a console.
+    2. You can also try the Javascript section of [Codecademy Labs](http://labs.codecademy.com/) -- it doesn't support HTML and CSS, but it does provide you with a helpful javascript console.
 4. Start thinking about how to use code to solve more logical problems.
 As much as web development is an expression of creativity, it's also based in problem solving (and job interviewers certainly know that) so you'll want to shake the rust off that part of your brain.
 [Project Euler](http://projecteuler.net/) is a series of programming challenges that are best solved by using the power of computers (since many of them require you to perform simple mathematical operations on a very large scale).
 Some of the later problems require so much repetition and computing power that you would need to find a more elegant way of solving it than the immediately obvious "brute force" solution.
 We'll just do a couple of simpler ones here.
-Solve these problems (try using [jsfiddle.net](http://jsfiddle.net/) or [Codecademy Labs](http://labs.codecademy.com/) if you aren't comfortable working on your own files):
+Solve these problems (try using [jsfiddle.net](http://jsfiddle.net/) or [Codecademy Labs](http://labs.codecademy.com/) if you aren't comfortable working with your own files):
     1. [Problem 1: Multiples of 3 and 5](http://projecteuler.net/problem=1)
     2. [Problem 2: Even Fibonacci Numbers](http://projecteuler.net/problem=2)
     3. [Problem 3: Largest Prime Factor](http://projecteuler.net/problem=3)... just solve for numbers smaller than 100,000 (otherwise it'll take too long with your brute force solution).
     4. No one said you could turn off your brain!

 **Student Solutions**
-* *Submit a link to the github repo with your files in it here with a pull request.
+*Submit a link to the github repo with your files in it here with a pull request.
 Please include your partner's github handle somewhere in the description if they would like attribution*

-*
+* *Your solution here...*

 **Additional Resources:**
 * More videos about [Javascript Functions from wickedlysmart.com](http://wickedlysmart.com/learning-javascript-functions-part-2/)